 Travel & Entertainment: Amadeus, Disney, CenterEdge, Marriott, Ryanair

-Couchbase investors include Accel Partners, Adams Street Partners, Ignition Partners, Mayfield Fund, North Bridge Venture Partners, and WestSummit.
-The company has raised $116 million in six rounds of funding with its most recent round of $60 million in June 2014.
+Couchbase investors include Accel Partners, Adams Street Partners, Ignition Partners, Mayfield Fund, North Bridge Venture Partners, Sorenson Capital and WestSummit.
+The company has raised $146 million in seven rounds of funding with its most recent round of $30 million in March 2016.